Robert Brownjohn: Early life

-He was born to British parents on August 8, 1925, in Newark, New Jersey, where his father was a bus driver.
+Brownjohn, nicknamed BJ, was born to British parents on August 8, 1925, in Newark, New Jersey, where his father was a bus driver.
 In 1937, at age 12, his father died.
 Despite the comparative disinclination of his family, Brownjohn showed early artistic promise.
-After attending the Pratt Institute in nearby Brooklyn, New York, for a year, he earned a place at the Institute of Design in Chicago, Illinois, formerly known as the New Bauhaus by founder László Moholy-Nagy, in 1944.
+After attending the Pratt Institute in nearby Brooklyn, New York, for a year, he earned a place at the Institute of Design in Chicago, Illinois, formerly known as the New Bauhaus to study with its founder László Moholy-Nagy, in 1944.

 Regarded as a prodigy by his peers, Brownjohn became a protégé of Moholy-Nagy and his successor, Serge Chermayeff; much of the structural quality in Brownjohn's graphic design can be traced to the former's important influence.
 In his spare time, he experimented with marijuana and heroin (culminating in an early rehabilitation stint at the behest of Chermayeff) and often frequented the city's jazz clubs with Chermayeff and Buckminster Fuller, then an Institute faculty member.
 Because of his proclivities, Brownjohn became intimately acquainted with Charlie Parker, Billie Holiday and other musicians of the era.

+Career

+Early career

-After receiving a nonprofessional B.A. in architecture in May 1948, Brownjohn initially worked as an architectural planner in Chicago before returning to the Institute (which had been absorbed as a unit of the Illinois Institute of Technology in 1949) to assist Chermayeff and teach his own courses in the school's evening division.
+After receiving a nonprofessional B.A. in architecture in May 1948, Brownjohn initially worked as an architectural planner in Chicago before returning to the Institute of Design, which had been absorbed as a unit of the Illinois Institute of Technology in 1949, to assist Serge Chermayeff and teach his own courses in the school's evening division.
 He also worked as a freelance designer for several magazines, including Esquire and Coronet.